TheMannu/Kubernetes/Kubernetes-Basics.md

 ### **Containers:**
 Containers encapsulate an application and its dependencies into a lightweight, portable unit.
 Containers run consistently across different environments, from development to production, by abstracting the underlying operating system.

+- **Self-Healing**: Kubernetes automatically restarts failed containers, replaces containers, and kills containers that don't respond to your user-defined health checks.